lilygoose89/eco-trails/_tours/ethnic-hilltribe-eco-trails-doi-inthanon-hilltribe-trail-2-day.md

       the viewpoint along the trail and passing another stunning waterfall.
   - item: >-
-      Arrive at Khun Poy Village, where you will be staying the night, explore the local village and visit the local school.
+      Arrive at Khun Poy Village, where you will be staying the night, explore the local village and enjoy a local hilltribe coffee at the little coffee shop in the village.
   - item: >-
       Enjoy a local thai dinner cooked by your guide, you are welcome to help him prepare the dinner for the evening.